Stormy Daniels releases sketch of man she says threatened her, offers $100K reward

 Breaking News Emails

-Stormy Daniels, the adult-film star who claims she had an affair with President Donald Trump more than a decade ago, released a sketch of the man she says threatened her and her infant daughter in 2011 inside a Las Vegas parking garage in a television appearance on Tuesday.
+Stormy Daniels, the adult-film star who claims she had an affair with President Donald Trump more than a decade ago, on Tuesday released a sketch of the man she says threatened her and her infant daughter in 2011 inside a Las Vegas parking garage.

 Daniels, whose legal name is Stephanie Clifford, revealed the drawing during an appearance on ABC's "The View."
 The sketch describes a "lean but fit" white man who is between 5 feet 9 and 6 feet tall and in his 30s to early 40s.